Header Image 1

 Mobile Phones

-If any student has a mobile out on school premises or it goes off, it will be confiscated until the end of the school day.
+If any pupil has a mobile out on school premises or it goes off, it will be confiscated until the end of the school day.
 Repeat offenses during a half term period may result in parents/carers being called in and having to collect the phone.

 Anti-Bullying